Swedish Meatball Recipe

 - Heat remaining olive oil in a large skillet over medium-high heat.

 - Brown the meatballs in batches, leave plenty of room around each so that you can easily rotate them with a spoon to brown on all sides.
 Brown for about 1 minute per side.
 Remove and set aside.
-Add additional oil and/or decrease heat slightly as needed throughout cooking.
+Decrease heat slightly as needed throughout cooking.
+Drain any excess oil when finished.

-- Melt the butter in the same skillet and use a silicone spatula to “clean” the bottom of the skillet.
+- Melt the butter in the same skillet over medium heat.
+Use a silicone spatula to “clean” the bottom of the skillet.
 Stir in the flour and cook for 2 minutes, stirring continuously, until it begins to brown.

 - Add the beef broth mixture in small splashes, stirring continuously.
 Bring to a boil, then reduce to a simmer.